matt-fevold/webbreaker/README.md

 ## Configuration
-:white_check_mark: Add your webbreaker executable to your $PATH or %PATH%
+:white_check_mark: If you have downloaded an executable release of [webbreaker](https://github.com/target/webbreaker/releases), add it to your $PATH or %PATH%

-:white_check_mark: First time installs, run the `webbreaker` command in your terminal to create the default configurations `$HOME/.webbreaker/config.ini`
+:white_check_mark: First time installs, run the `webbreaker` command in your terminal to create the default configurations, including the `$HOME/.webbreaker/config.ini`

 :white_check_mark: Configure the `$HOME/.webbreaker/config.ini` or `%USERPROFILE%\.webbreaker\config.ini`

-:white_check_mark: Each supported product Webinspect, Fortify SSC, WebInspect and ThreadFix has a section.
+:white_check_mark: Each supported product, Webinspect, Fortify SSC, WebInspect and ThreadFix has a section.
 Modify the ones you need.

 ```
 # Your Fortify SSC URL exclude /ssc and run `webbreaker admin credentials --fortify`